 This command instructs pgloader to load data from a DBF file.
-Here's an example:
+A default set of casting rules are provided and might be overloaded and appended to by the command.

+Here's an example with a remote HTTP source and some user defined casting rules: